 Candidates must draft a personal statement to showcase their accomplishments, who they are and why they're pursuing the Fulbright.
 Applicants must include three letters of reference, official transcripts for all educational institutions, and if required, language exam results.

 Marie Myung-Ok Lee was a Fulbright Scholar in 1997 for Creative Writing and Women's Studies in Korea.
 Today, she is an author and professor at Columbia University's Creative Writing program.

 I visited Brown's career office where they had a binder of successful Fulbright essays and I spent the whole day looking through them and seeing commonalities: focused project, a project that was do-able in 9 months, infrastructure set up."
 Here are some sample personal statements and essays.

-An important piece of advice: I was told by the IIE that my chances of getting one for a creative field in Korea was probably zero.
-And I didn’t listen.
-Everyone else did do a STEM type Fulbright (e.g. currency or the car industry) but I met a photographer who’d gotten one my year, and he had been rejected earlier.
+An important piece of advice: I was told by the IIE that my chances of getting one for a creative field in Korea were probably zero.
+And I didn't listen.
+Everyone else did do a STEM type Fulbright (e.g. currency or the car industry) but I met a photographer who'd gotten one my year, and he had been rejected earlier.
 So we were the first people to get creative ones.
-So don’t be afraid to reapply!
+So don't be afraid to reapply!

 Muhammad Yunus Nobel Peace Prize winner, 1965